-Social ecommerce—also known as social commerce—is the use of social media to sell products online and is part of a trend towards companies using a wider variety of ecommerce platforms in their ecommerce strategies.
-This ecommerce tactic, along with several other social ecommerce trends, is on the rise for 2023.
+Social ecommerce—also known as social commerce—is the use of social media to sell products online and is part of a trend towards companies using a wider variety of platforms in their ecommerce marketing strategies.
+This ecommerce tactic, along with several other social ecommerce trends, continues to grow in 2023.

 While there’s no shortage of social ecommerce trends to study, here are five that deserve your immediate attention.